b00tc4mp/isdi-bootcamp-202409/staff/anna-gonzalez/project/doc/README.md

 User
 - create/update/delete period start and end dates to calendar
-- create/update/delete a log of daily symptoms and activities
+- create/update a log of daily symptoms and activities
-- create/delete & read reminders
+- create & read reminders
 - read data about your current cycle
 - read reports of the last cycles
-- read predictions for the next cycle in the calendar
 - read tips regarding your week of the cycle

-Visitor
-- read home

 ### UXUI Design